FreddyC08/abacus/README.md

 ### Contributing
 <p>
-  If you have a suggestion that would make this better, please fork the repo and create a pull request.
+  If you have a suggestion that would make this better, please raise and issue or fork the repo and create a pull request.
   <ol>
     <li>Fork the Project</li>
     <li>Create your feature branch (`git checkout -b feature/AmazingFeature`)</li>